Sydney-Informatics-Hub/Scalable-DIA-NN/Gadi.md

 ```
 Submit with `` job1=`qsub run_STEP1.pbs` ``

+Output: **.predicted.speclib** file containing an in silico library; log file.

 ### run_STEP2.pbs

+Preliminary analysis of individual raw files.
+Analyse each run separately with the in silico library generated in step 1.
+The mass accuracies and the scan window settings in DIA-NN should be either fixed or left automatic.
+In the latter case, use `--individual-mass-acc` and `--individual-windows`.
+If mass accuracies are automatic, also supply `--quick-mass-acc`.
+Specify a folder with `--temp` where .quant files will be saved to.

 Make the list of commands to be run with nci-parallel:
 ```